-Cite the author’s name with the surname first, followed by the rest of the name as it appears in the source (p.
-21).
-In some cases, the author will not be a person but an organization of some type instead, such as a government agency (p.
-25).
+Cite the author’s name with the surname first, followed by the rest of the name as it appears in the source.
+If the author is an organization or group, list that name in the author field.

 Examples: